Healthy in Paranoid Times: Packaging and artwork

 The individual shapes on their faces represent the depth of the man.
 Raine asked me to paint a bandaged head representing the wounds that were accumulated in spending 3 years, recording over 50 tracks, and almost breaking up had on the band."
 These portraits were sold online from Our Lady Peace's website.

 The album's liner notes contain no lyrics but a link to them online is given.
 Instead, it is filled with several photographs taken by John Wellman inside the abandoned Whitby Psychiatric Hospital in Whitby, Ontario.
 The small band photo on the back cover was taken by Charman Baehler at the Alexandria Hotel in Los Angeles.
 On the pages are lists of statistical events which occurred during the making of Healthy in Paranoid Times such as how many days, studios and gigabytes of storage space were used for recording as well as events in the world such as 9.8 million people having died from AIDS.
 The last page in the booklet lists several websites including War Child.ca and Adbusters.com among others.
 The album credits are placed on the CD's tray insert.

-Art model Saul Fox (who appeared on the covers of the band's first four studio releases) re-enacted the image of this album for the cover of the band's 2006 compilation A Decade, though he is facing the audience and is wearing a fedora.
+Art model Saul Fox (who appeared on the covers of the band's first four studio releases) re-enacted the image of this album for the cover of the band's 2006 retrospective album A Decade, though he is facing the audience and is wearing a fedora.
+He is also displaying the same facial expression from the cover of the band's 1999 album Happiness...
+Is Not a Fish That You Can Catch.